AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to create an empty file - hello
+ A script to add execute permission to owner of file